dotnetricardo/CodeCop.PostSharp.AutoAspectResolver/README.md

             return _container.Resolve(type);
         }

-       // This interface method is needed to return (not resolve!!!) all types that implement PostSharp's IAspect interface  from the container public IEnumerable<Type> GetRegisteredAspectTypes()
+       // This interface method is needed to return (not resolve!!!) all types that implement PostSharp's IAspect interface  registered in the container public IEnumerable<Type> GetRegisteredAspectTypes()
         {
             return _container.ComponentRegistry.Registrations